Chesias (mythology)

-In Greek mythology, Chesias (Ancient Greek: Χησιὰς) was the fairest of the nymphs, described as young and noble.
-She was the wife of the river-god Imbrasus and by him, became the mother of Ocyrhoë, the nymph loved by Apollo.
+In Greek mythology, Chesias (Χησιὰς) was the fairest of the nymphs, described as young and noble.
+She was the wife of the Samian river-god Imbrasus and by him, became the mother of Ocyrhoë, the nymph loved and abducted by Apollo.
+Both Chesia and Imbrasia were cult epithets used for the goddesses Artemis and Hera, the latter of which was the patron-deity of the island of Samos.